Vodroffsvej: Notable buildings and residents

 HORESTA—a trade association and employers' organization for the hotel, restaurant and tourism industry—is based at No. 32.
 The building at No. 34 was built for Det Kongelige Klasselotteri by Emil Jørgensen in 1897.

-The two identical buildings that flank Danasvej (No. 37-39 and No. 41-43) are from 1905-09 and were designed by Ulrik Plesner and Aage Langeland-Mathiesen with decorations by Thorvald Bindesbøll.
+The two identical buildings that flank Danasvej (No. 37-39 and No. 41-43) are from 1905 to 1909 and were designed by Ulrik Plesner and Aage Langeland-Mathiesen with decorations by Thorvald Bindesbøll.

 The Gotved Institute's building at No. 51 was completed in 1908 to design by Peder Vilhelm Jensen-Klint.
 It was listed in 1989.

+Cultural references

+The protagonist Jastrau visits the street in Tom Kristensen's novel Hærværk.